scepman/scepman-docs/docs/other/troubleshooting/certifried.md

 Therefore, you should not add DNS name entries based on user-controlled data like the device name with domain names that are also used for on-prem domains if you use the same SCEPman instance also for DC certificates!
 If you still need this, you must enable Full Enforcement mode to prevent the elevation attack.
 You might also run two separate SCEPman instances, one for DC certificates, and one for Intune enrollment.

+### Jamf User and Device Certificates

+Certificates issued via Jamf will have the EKU Client Authentication.
+If you follow our documentation, no type of certificate will have a DNS name in the SAN.
+Hence, these certificates are unusable for a Certifried attack.
+If you do have the SCEPman CA in your AD's NTAuthStore, for example because you issue DC certificates, you should not add DNS names to the SAN or make sure that you enable Full Enforcement mode in your AD domain.

 ### Certificate Master Certificates

 There are three ways to issue certificates via the Certificate Master component as of SCEPman version 2.1.